deanwampler/programming-scala-book-code-examples/README.markdown

 Use these comments to find the corresponding source file.
 This archive also contains *ScalaTest* and *ScalaCheck* unit tests to validate some of the code.
 Most of these tests are not reproduced in the text of the book, except when discussing testing itself.

-> **NOTE:** When I upgraded support for 2.12 and 2.13, a few of the `*.scala` files were converted to `*.sc` script files (see below), because they are no long compilable as is with the new, stricter compile flags I'm using.

 ## Naming Conventions

 The examples include "scripts" that are run with the `scala` command (or within SBT using the `console`), source files that are compiled with `scalac`, and source files that deliberately fail to compile to demonstrate common errors.
 To keep them straight and to support building with SBT, the following naming conventions are used for the files: